Navarathana/SAP-UI5/README.md

 # SAP-UI5
 Code changes from remote repository
-Sample GIT for user access of code
+Sample GIT for user access of codes